Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Introduction

-In this paper, we present a technique to explicitly bind Gaussians to mesh faces, enabling their simultaneous learning.
+In this paper, we present an adaptable mesh-Gaussian scene representation that explicitly binds Gaussians to mesh faces, enabling their simultaneous learning.
 Specifically, the mesh is extracted from a learnable SDF of objects using differentiable marching techniques.
 The 3D Gaussians are then constructed as disks that are regularly attached to the mesh faces, as shown in Fig.~\ref{fig:3dgs_vs_ours}~(b).
-Since the 3DGS model is bound to the zero-level set of the SDF representing object surfaces, the photometric supervision applied to the 3DGS model simultaneously guides the reconstruction of both the appearance and geometry of a scene.
+Since the 3DGS model is bound to the zero-level set of the SDF representing object surfaces, the photometric supervision applied to the 3DGS model simultaneously guides the learning of both the appearance and geometry of a scene.
 In addition, we model the background elements using the original 3DGS, which is jointly learned with our proposed surface-bound Gaussians.
 This approach makes our method more practical compared to existing methods that require inconvenient foreground masks \cite{Munkberg22_Nvdiffrec, Shen23_FlexiCubes}.
 As the mesh faces vary during training, the Gaussians dynamically bound to them struggle to learn per-Gaussian colors as effectively as in the original 3DGS.
 To address this issue, we employ a neural network to learn the scene's appearance and predict Gaussian colors for rendering.

-Extensive experiments show that our method achieves superior rendering accuracy and produces high-quality meshes in indoor and outdoor scenes.
-Moreover, it reduces total reconstruction time by 50\% compared to recent methods and is over 10x faster than methods that rely on Neural SDFs and NeRFs \cite{Li23_Neuralangelo, Wang21_NeuS}.
-Additionally, we show that our method offers a unique advantage in adapting to scene updates, outperforming existing two-stage methods \cite{Guedon23_SuGaR, Waczynska24_GaMeS}.
+Extensive experiments show that our method adapts efficiently to scene updates, outperforming existing two-stage methods \cite{Guedon23_SuGaR, Waczynska24_GaMeS}.
+It also achieves superior rendering accuracy and produces high-quality meshes in indoor and outdoor scenes, while reducing total reconstruction time by 50\% compared to recent methods and being over 10x faster than methods that rely on Neural SDFs and NeRFs \cite{Li23_Neuralangelo, Wang21_NeuS}.